websightful/django-paddle-subscriptions-docs/src/getting-started.md

 ### 10. Update your signup and account deletion views

-Your registration view must link to the subscription that has been done before signup or create a new subscriber with a free plan if they haven't subscribed yet:
+Your Signup view must link to the subscription that has been done before signup or create a new subscriber with a free plan if they haven't subscribed yet:

 ```python
 from paddle_subscriptions.services import (